 The Department of Health in Lahore, Pakistan, employs Lady Health Worker vaccinators throughout the city to conduct polio vaccination drives.
 Every month there is a vaccination drive that is at least two days long.
+Vaccinators are organized into teams of one senior worker this literature could be correct, this seems a poor method of testing agency theory...because many of the factors relevant for choosing the level of compensation are unobserved; the optimal piece rate depends on risk aversion and the returns to effort, both of which are unknown to the econometrician...it is a little like claiming that prices are too high without knowing costs." (p.
+19)

-Vaccinators are organized into teams of one senior worker and one junior assistant.
+and one junior assistant.
 These teams work together throughout the drive.
 Our experiment focuses on the incentives of the senior vaccinator.

-Prior to our study, the standard protocol for vaccination drives was to provide each vaccinator a fixed target for total vaccinations over the drive and a map of potential households (called a "micro-plan").11 No explicit incentives for completing vaccinations were provided and vaccinators received a fixed daily wage of 100 rupees (around \$1).
-Vaccinators were asked to walk their map, knocking on each compound door, and vaccinating each child for whom parental permission was granted.12 Vaccinating a child consists of administering a few drops of oral vaccina.
-As there is no medical risk of over-vaccination, vaccinators are encouraged to vaccinate every child for whom permission is granted.
-For each attempted vaccination, vaccinators were asked to mark information related to the attempt (number of children vaccinated, whether or not all children were available for vaccination, etc.) in chalk on the compound wall.
-13
+Prior to our study, the standard protocol for vaccination drives was to provide each vaccinator a fixed target for total vaccinations over the drive and a map of potential households (called a "micro-plan").
+No explicit incentives for completing vaccinations were provided and vaccinators received a fixed daily wage of 100 rupees (around \$1).
+Vaccinators were asked to walk their map, knocking on each compound door, and vaccinating each child for whom parental permission was granted.
+At the end of each day, vaccinators in each neighborhood convened with their supervisor and self-reported their vaccination activity for the day.
+In principle, a monitor could verify the claims.
+In practice, however, there was virtually no monitoring, and strong reasons to suspect over-reporting.